Overview and Roadmap of Team Automata: Related Coordination Formalisms

 Choreography automata~\cite{BLT20} are automata with labels that describe interactions (sender, receiver, and message name), very similar to contract automata.
 Internal actions are not captured by choreography automata (as in Reo and BIP's formalisations) and only binary \emph{synchronisation} (of actions) is supported (as in contract automata): each such interaction has a single sender (the agent that \emph{offers}) and a single receiver (the agent that \emph{requests}).
 Desirable properties of choreography automata include deadlock-freedom, among others, focused on the language accepted by these automata~\cite{BLT22}.
 Consequently, properties that rely on observational equivalence notions such as bisimilarity are not covered by these analyses.

-Corinne~\cite{OPBLT21} can be used to visualise choreography automata and to automatise operations like composition (to combine local automata into a single global automaton representing combined behaviour, e.g., through synchronisation of actions), projection (to derive local automata from a global composite automaton), and checking for well-formedness (conditions to ensure communication properties like deadlock-freedom, cf.\ Section~\ref{sec:comm}).
+Corinne~\cite{OPBLT21} can be used to visualise choreography automata and to automatise operations like composition (to combine local automata into a single global automaton representing combined behaviour, e.g., through synchronisation of actions), projection (to derive local automata from a global composite automaton), and checking for well-formedness (conditions to ensure communication properties like deadlock-freedom, cf.\ Section~\ref{sec:comm}).\footnote{As admitted by the authors themselves in~\cite{BLT23}, the well-formedness condition for choreography automata reported in~\cite[Def.~4.13]{BLT20} was flawed, invalidating \cite[Thm~4.15]{BLT20} on communication properties (liveness, lock freedom, and deadlock freedom) of choreography automata.
+In~\cite{BLT23}, the authors show that choreography automata can be conceived as specifications of formal choreographic languages, which can be used to prove the communication properties of a given choreography automaton.}